 Interest rate risk

-The basis for the interest rate risk sensitivity analysis is an aggregate Group level interest rate exposure, composed of interest bearing assets, interest bearing liabilities and interest rate swaps, which are used to hedge the underlying exposures.
-The sensitivity analysis does not include interest rate impact from foreign exchange derivatives when an impact of 1 percentage point change in interest rates is not significant, assuming similar change in all currency pairs at the same time.
-For all interest bearing debt, assets and interest rate derivatives to be fixed during the next 12 months a change of 1 percentage point upwards or downwards in interest rates with all other variables held constant would have an effect, net of taxes:
+The basis for the interest rate risk sensitivity analysis is an aggregate Group level interest rate exposure, composed of interest-bearing assets, interest-bearing liabilities and interest rate swaps, which are used to hedge the underlying exposures.
+The sensitivity analysis does not include interest component of foreign exchange derivatives since the impact of a one percentage point change in interest rates is not significant, assuming similar change in all currency pairs at the same time.
+For all interest-bearing debt, assets and interest rate derivatives to be fixed during the next 12 months a change of one percentage point upwards or downwards in interest rates with all other variables held constant would have following effect, net of taxes:

 Valmet has used the interest rate derivatives to hedge the interest rate risk of debt portfolio.
 All interest rate swaps have been accounted in accordance with the principles of hedge accounting as cash flow hedges.
 The nominal and fair values of the outstanding interest rate derivative contracts are presented in Financial Statements 2017 Note 8.